MIT Climate CoLab

 In the Climate CoLab, you can work with people from all over the world to create proposals for what to do about climate change.

 The public is invited to participate by submitting, commenting, collaborating, supporting, and/or voting for proposals.
-Experts review the proposals and after a judging and public voting process, top proposals are connected with those who can help implement them.
+Experts review the proposals and after a judging and public voting process, awardees are announced.

 |How to Join||

 Anyone in the world can contribute to the Climate CoLab — all you have to do is register at http://climatecolab.org/

 |Spend the Time||indoors|